 Behind the Tile

 We can’t say enough good things about our dear friend and visual mastermind, Bari J. Ackerman.
 Her unique lifestyle brand explodes with pattern and color in just about every way you can imagine including floral-filled fabric, stationery, wall paper, and home decor.
-We first worked with Bari to create her stunning bohemian kitchen with our 2”x6” Herringbone in 1036E Bluegrass as the statement piece.
+We first worked with Bari to create her stunning bohemian kitchen with our 2”x6” Herringbone in 75 Emerald as the statement piece (find your own herringbone tile ideas here).
 It was with this initial project that we soon came to realize that the combination of our vibrant, handmade tile with her curated maximalist aesthetic were a match made in heaven.

 For more on this stunning kitchen, visit our blog "Before & After: Bohemian Bluegrass Kitchen"

 Photography and Interior Design by Bari J.